March 27, 2020

 In addition, the employer may need to take precautions to protect the privacy of the business product.
-This relates to both trade secrets that the employee may be able to access through the computer as well as confidential records in paper files that may be maintained in the employee’s home office.
+This relates to both trade secrets that the employee may access through the computer as well as confidential records in paper files maintained in the employee’s home office.

-If an employee makes a specific request, OSHA may informally let employers know of complaints about home office conditions, but will not follow-up with the employer or employee.
-Employers are responsible for home worksites for hazards caused by materials, equipment, or work processes which the employer provides or requires to be used in an employee’s home.
+If an employee makes a specific request, OSHA may informally let employers know of complaints about home office conditions.
+It does not follow up with the employer or employee.
+Employers are responsible for home worksites for hazards caused by materials, equipment, or processes that the employer provides or requires in an employee’s home.
 However, all employers are still responsible to keep appropriate records regarding work injuries.

-Employees working from home often are given office equipment belonging to the employer, which can include computers, telephones, fax machines, and office furniture.
-Upon termination, the employer will want to recover that equipment.
-However, the options for doing so are limited.
-The employer cannot enter the employee’s house without permission and remove the equipment.
-If proof of ownership can be shown, it might be possible to accompany police to the employee’s home and recover it under those circumstances.
-Employers cannot withhold the employee’s last paycheck until the equipment is returned.
-See 26 M.R.S.A. §626 (“An employee leaving employment must be paid in full within a reasonable time after demand at the office of the employer where payrolls are kept and wages are paid,… ”).
-In addition, the law prohibits an employer from reducing the employee’s final check by the value of the equipment, unless the employee agreed in writing that the use of the equipment was a loan which had to be repaid upon termination.
-See 26 M.R.S.A. §629 (deduction can be made to employee’s pay for a loan or debt authorized by employee in writing).
+An employee leaving employment must be paid in full within a reasonable time after demand at the office of the employer where payrolls are kept and wages are paid.
+In addition, the law prohibits an employer from reducing the employee’s final check by the value of the equipment, unless the employee agreed in writing that the use of the equipment was a loan that had to be repaid upon termination.